xpsio/xpscerpto/USAGE_GUIDE.md

 ## Overview

-This guide shows how to use **XPSI Crypto** in real-world applications.
+This guide shows how to use **XPScerpto** in real-world applications.
 It focuses on a clean, safe, and *production‑grade* developer experience using modern C++ Modules (C++23).
 You’ll find end‑to‑end recipes for:
 - AEAD encryption with **AAD** (AES‑GCM & ChaCha20‑Poly1305)
 - Public‑key signatures with **Ed25519**
 - Key agreement with **X25519** + HKDF → AES‑GCM session keys